oerc-music/meld-web-services/README.md

 source set_env.sh
 python manage.py runserver #(default port: 5000)
 ```

+If you run into missing header files while trying the pip install step, you may first need to install the following packages using your OS package manager:

+* libxml2-dev
+* libxml2-dev

-This code depends on a number of Python modules, including Flask (web server), and PyLD, rdflib, and SPARQLWrapper (Linked Data functionalities around RDF graph handling, JSON-LD conversion, and SPARQL querying).
+This code depends on a number of Python2 modules, including Flask (web server), and PyLD, rdflib, and SPARQLWrapper (Linked Data functionalities around RDF graph handling, JSON-LD conversion, and SPARQL querying).
 A full listing of the dependencies is available in the requirements.txt file.

 Creating a session